jessenaiman/Community-Code/slides/hello-world.md

             println!("Hello, world!");
         }

-3. Locate the terminal within code with the shortcut :

-        ctrl `

-4. In the terminal below enter:
+4. In the terminal below enter, navigate to the folder that has this file:

         $ rustc main.rs